 In his book The Happiness of Pursuit: Finding the Quest That Will Bring Purpose to Your Life (one of my absolute favorite books!), Chris Guillebeau crafts one of the most brilliant thoughts on regret I’ve ever heard.

 Regret will happen.
-We can find ways to deal with it, but it will be so much better to relish in what we did than regret what we didn’t do.
+You can find ways to deal with it, but it will be so much better to relish the good things you did rather than regret the bad things you didn’t do.

 Regret is just awful.
 Think back.
-Something we said—or did–to someone, something that we regret.
-It just stings, right?
-We could feel a little better apologizing for it, or in some other way making it up to that person.
+Something you said—or did–to someone, something that you regret.
+It just stings.
+You could feel a little better apologizing for it, or in some other way, making it up to that person.

-Now think of something good or fun that we regret not doing.
-That’s even ouchier.
-If we can go back and do it, that’s great.
+Now think of something good or fun that you regret not doing.
+That stings even more.
+If you can go back and do it, that’s great.
 If it’s too far away, or too expensive, or if we’ll never see that person again…

 Life is a Vessel

 So maybe that’s it.
 Think of life as a tank.
 Vessel sounds more poetic.

 It’s your vessel.
 It is your responsibility to fill it and share it.
 The vessel doesn’t hold stuff.
 The stuff evaporates.